play-lang/play/docs/design.md

 ### No dependencies!

-**Play doesn't have a single production dependency**.
+**Play has zero production dependencies**.
 Only the code in the repository is required for the language to run.
 Play is also platform agnostic, so it doesn't know if it's running in Node or in the browser.
 Instead, it provides hooks for you to provide files to it for preprocessing and execution.

-Play integrators can rest easy knowing that Play doesn't bring in any untested or insecure modules into their web environment or create unneeded bloat, and is easy to implement.
+Play doesn't bring in any untested or insecure modules into the environment or create unneeded bloat.

 ### Bytecode